From Hindsight to Foresight: Self-Encouraged Hindsight Distillation for Knowledge-based Visual Question Answering: Method

 \section{Method}

-Figure \ref{fig:method} shows the architecture of our Hindsight Distilled Reasoning (HinD) framework.
-First, we construct the Hindsight-Zero training data.
-We input both the question and the answer and prompt the MLLM to output the structured intermediate reasoning paths to elicit the hindsight reasoning paths.
-Then, we separately distill Hindsignt-Zero into a CoT Generator and a Knowledge Generator to guide the MLLMs with idealized reasoning paths.
-To further balance knowledge correctness and confidence, we propose Knowledge Encouragement Preference Optimization (KEPO) for the Knowledge Generator.
-Finally, we fine-tune an Answer Generator to summarize the answer from the input generated CoT and knowledge.
+Figure \ref{fig:method} shows the Self-Encouraged Hindsight Distillation Reasoning framework.
+Validated by the pilot analysis, we take Hindsight-Zero $R^0$ as golden trajectories and distill it into the Foresight Student, which has no access to the answer, via: (1) Hindsight Fine-tuning into CoT Generator and Knowledge Generator.
+(2) Knowledge Encouragement Preference optimization to align knowledge generation correctness and confidence.
+Finally, the Answer Generator summarizes the answer from the generated CoT and knowledge.